SarahNoel/angular-project/README.md

 1. PassportJS for Authentication- Admin and User
 1. Bootstrap for design

-## Features
+### Features
 1. Admin Features
 - Show all clues
 - Input for new clue
--- Clue Details = Location with Google Maps API, Pictures-possibly with Instagram, Hints, Answer
+- Clue Details: Location with Google Maps API, Pictures-possibly with Instagram, Hints, Answer
 - Edit/Delete clues

 1. User Features